OpenPrinting/pappl-retrofit/README.md

 ```
 legacy/legacy-printer-app.c
 ```
-and
+as a coding example and
 ```
 pappl-retrofit/pappl-retrofit.h
 ```
-to get a feeling how to create a Printer Application in your desired configuration.
+for the full public API to get a feeling how to create a Printer Application in your desired configuration.

-## Setting up
+## Setting up your Printer Application

 If you have your Printer Application, start it as a server, for example (using the name of our Legacy Printer Application in the